OPR-Project/OpenPlaceRecognition/docker/README.md

 #### Starting container

-The container should be started using the `open-place-recognition-jetson:devel` image by using the following script:
+The container should be started using the `open-place-recognition-jetson:devel-r35.4.1-cu114-cp310` image by using the following script:

 ```bash
 # from repo root dir